 Breastfeeding started as soon as we received the clear of no meconium aspiration 20 minutes later.

-Latching took a while, but baby and I both seemed to have figured out eventually… or so I though.
+Latching took a while, but baby and I both seemed to have figured out eventually… or so I thought.

 Thankfully, it worked.
 But not without leaving another mark in my already overwhelmed and bruised perspective.

-The first few days after the hospital were rough.
+The first few days home from the hospital were rough.

 I couldn’t get myself to sleep.
 Not even when my husband would offer to watch the baby.
 I felt helpless, exhausted, and overwhelmed.

-Although I had somewhat of an idea of what to expect after giving birth, the reality of it was much tougher that I was prepared for.
+Although I had somewhat of an idea of what to expect after giving birth, the reality of it was much tougher than I was prepared for.